soderlind/redis-queue/README.md

 Robust Redis-backed background job processing for WordPress.
 Provides prioritized, delayed, and retryable jobs with an admin UI, REST API, token-based auth (scopes + rate limiting), and extensibility for custom job types.

+The idea is to give inspiration to build production-ready queue systems in WordPress, following best practices and patterns.

 ## Feature Highlights

 Core: